-Police are offering a $500 reward for help finding 32-year-old Felicia Burl, who is suspected of being at the wheel of a 2002 Nissan Altima that ran a red light on the Greenwich-Stamford line and slammed into a station wagon Nov.
+Felicia Burl is accused of being at the wheel of a 2002 Nissan Altima that ran a red light near the Greenwich-Stamford line and slammed into a station wagon Nov.
 7.

 The Federal Railroad Administration outlined four levels of proposals in a report last month at NECFuture.com.

 Authorities said that at least eight homes were hit by thieves.
 The targets all had one thing in common, no one was home.